V-MAGE: A Game Evaluation Framework for Assessing Vision-Centric Capabilities in Multimodal Large Language Models: Introduction

 \section{Introduction}

-Building on the success of Large Language Models (LLMs) in text-based tasks~\cite{bai2023qwen, cai2024internlm2, openai2023gpt4}, researchers have extended their capabilities to visual-text multimodal tasks through Multimodal Large Language Models (MLLMs)\cite{gpt4v,llava,geminiteam2023gemini,yang2023dawn,li2024multimodal, wang2024qwen2vlenhancingvisionlanguagemodels, chen2024internvl}.
-Various multimodal evaluation benchmarks, such as MME\cite{fu2023mme}, MMBench\cite{liu2023mmbench}, SEED-Bench\cite{li2023seedbench}, MMMU\cite{yue2024mmmu}, and MM-Vet\cite{yu2023mm,yu2024mm}, have driven improvements in MLLM performance.
-As models grow stronger, researchers are shifting toward open-world, dynamic, multi-round tasks beyond static benchmarks with fixed image-text inputs.
-Game-based evaluation has emerged as a promising alternative, offering a more natural and interactive assessment of a model’s perception and reasoning abilities.
+Building on the success of Large Language Models (LLMs) in text-based tasks~\cite{bai2023qwen, cai2024internlm2, openai2023gpt4}, researchers have extended their capabilities to visual-text multimodal tasks through Multimodal Large Language Models (MLLMs)~\cite{gpt4v,llava,geminiteam2023gemini,yang2023dawn,li2024multimodal, wang2024qwen2vlenhancingvisionlanguagemodels, Qwen2.5-VL, zhu2025internvl3exploringadvancedtraining}.
+Various multimodal evaluation benchmarks, such as MME~\cite{fu2023mme}, MMBench~\cite{liu2023mmbench}, SEED-Bench~\cite{li2023seedbench} have driven improvements in MLLM performance.
+With improving model capabilities, researchers are shifting toward open-world, dynamic, multi-round tasks beyond static benchmarks with fixed image-text inputs, as these better reflect real-world interaction and reasoning challenges.
+Among the promising approaches for evaluating models in such dynamic settings, game-based evaluation has emerged as a promising alternative, offering a more natural and interactive assessment of a model’s perception and reasoning abilities.

-Although progress has been made, current game-based MLLM benchmarks rely on text-based\cite{costarelli2024gamebenchevaluatingstrategicreasoning, hu2024gamearenaevaluatingllmreasoning, duan2024gtbenchuncoveringstrategicreasoning} or grid-based\cite{zhang2024ingvpmllmsplayeasy, anonymous2025llvmplayground, paglieri2024balrogbenchmarkingagenticllm} games.
-These settings require limited visual reasoning and can be fully represented in text, restricting their ability to assess spatial, temporal, and dynamic complexities crucial for real-world problem-solving.
-As a result, they fail to yield compelling insights into MLLMs' visual reasoning limitations or guide meaningful model improvements.
-Leveraging the rich visual data in video games offers a valuable opportunity to assess true visual reasoning.
-There is a pressing need for game-based evaluation environments that better align with how MLLMs process visual information, enabling improvements in end-to-end gameplay tasks and strengthening visual interactive capabilities.
+While progress has been made in game-based MLLM benchmarks, current approaches predominantly rely on text-based ~\cite{costarelli2024gamebenchevaluatingstrategicreasoning, hu2024gamearenaevaluatingllmreasoning, duan2024gtbenchuncoveringstrategicreasoning} or grid-based~\cite{zhang2024ingvpmllmsplayeasy, wang2025large, paglieri2024balrogbenchmarkingagenticllm} games.
+In such settings, limited visual reasoning demands and static, fully textually renderable content restrict evaluation of spatial, temporal, and dynamic complexities crucial for real-world problem-solving.
+In contrast, the rich visual information inherent in video games presents a valuable opportunity to assess MLLMs' genuine visual reasoning capabilities, potentially addressing current methodological limits.